Sebazzz/financial-app/docs/Installation.md

    * If using Linux, install on Ubuntu 16.x or higher.
 * Microsoft SQL Server for the database.
 The free SQL Server Express also works.

-On Ubuntu install `libuv`:
+On Ubuntu install `libuv` and `libunwind8`:

-    sudo apt-get install libuv
+    sudo apt-get install libuv libunwind8

 ## Installation

+### HTTPS configuration
+To use HTTPs, use the following environment variables:

+`HTTPS__CERTIFICATEPATH`: Path to pfx file.
+`HTTPS__CERTIFICATEPASSWORD`: Password for pfx file.

+The server will automatically start on port 80 and 443.

 ### Database set-up
 Create an new empty database with a case insensitive collation (`SQL_Latin1_General_CP1_CI_AS` is preferred).

 ### Application installation
-Unpack the application on any location.
-Edit `appsettings.json` and alter the `ConnectionString` key to a connection string you use for connecting to the database of the previous step.
+Unpack the application on any location, for instance `/opt/fa-app`.

+Modify the connection string in `launch.conf`.

+You can try out the application using:

+    ./launch run

+Install the application as a systemd service using:

+    ./launch install

+View other options:

+    ./launch --help

 ### Run
-To run the application, simple run:
+To run the application after installation, simply run:

-    ./App
+    ./launch start

-The application will launch.
+The application will launch at the URL specified in `launch.conf`.

 You will be greeted with a setup wizard, in which you will be able to set-up an administrator user.